nickj10/SBCSearchAlgorithms/README.md

 1. Download the project.
 2. Open your IntelliJ IDEA.
 3. Open the project as a new project with existing sources.
-4. Select the folder where the project is found.
+4. Select the folder where the project is.
+5. The only external library used for this project is gson-2.8.7 (which can be easily added to the libraries or dependencies using Maven by searching com.google.code.gson and the version is 2.8.7).

 ## Execution

-The compilation and execution can be done by running the main class.
+The compilation and execution can be done by running the Main class.

 ## Author